gvwilson/thirdbit/src/fiction/bear/index.md

 into dust, you'll have all the magic you've ever wanted, all the magic you've ever dreamed of.
 It'll be just those stories Dad used to tell.
 You'll have the power of the stars, the wind, the, the, I don't know, the whole *ocean*!
 But you have to break that dam.
-Dambu, you have to.
+Inambu, you have to.
 We're so close."

 "I can't," the magician told him faintly.
 "Not now.
 There are five